E – J

 F

-- David Fullbrook discusses the possible future oil trading routes between China and Europe, which do not pass through the Strait of Malacca.
+– Discusses the possible future oil trading routes between China and Europe, which do not pass through the Strait of Malacca.

 G

 Green, Alison and Peter J. Mous.
-Delineating the Coral Triangle, its ecoregions and functional seascapes, Southeast Asia Center for Marine Protected Areas workshop, Bali, Indonesia, 30 April – 2 May 2003.
+Delineating the Coral Triangle, its ecoregions and functional seascapes.
+Nature Conservancy.
+2008

 Gupta, Vipin and Bernstein, Adam.
 Keeping an Eye on the Islands: Remote Monitoring in the South China Sea.
 Sandia National Laboratory.
 May 1999.